LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ### News

-As of June 2th 2024 this plugin is GIMP 2.99.19 ready and can co-exist with GEGL Effects continual and GEGL Effects classic
+As of June 2th 2024 this plugin is GIMP 2.99.19 ready and can co-exist with GEGL Effects continual and GEGL Effects classic and others

 ## GEGL Effects Experimental - A MODIFIED BRANCH OF GEGL EFFECTS CE THAT DOES SUPER ADVANCE TEXT STYLING